MIDL-Conference/midl-website-2023/pages/author-instructions.md

 ## Dual submission policy

-### Full papers

-Submissions that are substantially similar to papers that have been previously published, or accepted for publication, or that are submitted in parallel to other conferences with proceedings or journals, are not allowed.

 ### Short papers

 In addition to original work, authors can choose to submit a shortened version of a recently published, or submitted, journal publication to foster dissemination of high-quality work.
 Submissions that are substantially similar to versions that have been accepted or submitted in parallel to other conferences with proceedings are not allowed.